Pension Fund Information

 Your pension benefits will remain suspended until your Disqualifying Employment ends.
 The suspension may be extended to collect monies paid to you for months your pension should have been suspended due to Disqualifying Employment.
 Once you stop Disqualifying Employment, you must submit written notification to Ohio Laborers Benefits stating your last date of disqualifying employment before your benefit will be restarted.
 Your monthly benefit amount after you stop Disqualifying Employment will not change, unless you earn at least one additional pension credit during a single suspension period.

 If your monthly pension benefit is suspended due to Disqualifying Employment (employment that causes your monthly pension benefit to be suspended), you could lose the Retiree Insurance Subsidy for the rest of your life.
 Please give this much consideration if you return to work after you retire.
 For additional details about your Retiree Insurance and how disqualifying employment affects it, please contact the Insurance Department at Ohio Laborers Benefits.
-For anyone retiring in 2019, please contact the Benefits Office at 800-236-6437 for rate information.

 If you are vested and die prior to receiving your pension benefits, the Death Benefits payable to your beneficiary depends on your age and marital status.